jberkel/sms-backup-plus/README.md

   * [strings.xml][]

-However, if you're already familiar with Git I'd prefer if you cloned the repository and send me a [pull request][About pull requests].
+However, if you're already familiar with Git you can just clone the repository and submit a [pull request][About pull requests].

 ## <a name="credits">Credits</a>